20tab/UnrealEnginePython/docs/Collections_API.md

 ### get_collections()

+returns the list of collections as a python list of tuples with the form (name, ECollectionShareType)

+### get_root_collections()

+returns the list of root collections as a python list of tuples with the form (name, ECollectionShareType)

+### get_child_collections(name, ECollectionShareType)

-returns the list of collections as a tuple with the form (name, ECollectionShareType)
+returns the list of child collections for a collection (given as name and type) as a python list of tuples with the form (name, ECollectionShareType)

+### get_root_collection_names()

+returns the names of root collections as a python list of strings

+### get_collection_names()

+returns the names of collections as a python list of strings